 A party is allowed to appeal to the first appeal court, and then to appeal to the second appeal court.
 The courts to hear these appeals differ, depending on whether the first instance court was the district court or a summary court.
-If the second appeal is made to a High Court (ie, the first instance court was a summary court, not a district court) the party may further make a special constitutional appeal to the Supreme Court, if there is an error in interpreting the Constitution or other constitutional errors.
+If the second appeal is made to a high court, the party may further make a special constitutional appeal to the Supreme Court, if there is an error in interpreting the Constitution or other constitutional errors.